Did you know that nowadays, US consumers need to shell out $3,750 to $7,200 for a new air conditioner?

 In the US, central air conditioners usually last between 15 and 20 years on average.
 Window AC units, however, have a shorter average life span of up to 10 years.

-Keep in mind that climate has a huge effect on an air conditioner’s life span though.
+Keep in mind that climate has a huge effect on a Provo air conditioner’s life span though.
 For instance, AC units in coastal areas usually live shorter due to exposure to saltwater.
 The same goes for systems used in areas around the country with humid environments.

 Aside from climate, here are other factors that can shorten the life of air conditioners in Provo.